Brightmuk/product-options/README.md

 ## Installation

 This will work on Android devices.
-Download the apk and install on your device to use.
+Download the apk from the link above and install on your device to use.

 ## Development